 We love the refined elegance of uptown—but for sheer energy, electricity in the air, and late nights out, nothing beats downtown.
 One of the coolest new places to stay—that's still intimate and warm enough for a honeymoon—is the Mondrian Soho, a 270-room hotel that straddles Soho and Chinatown.
 The rooms are done up in a feminine, elegant cream-and-blue palette, and the downstairs restaurant, Isola, serves superb Italian food: think burrata pizza with squash-blossom pesto, or branzino with braised escarole and limoncello sauce.
 Rooms from $229.

 Where to Go in New York City: The Spa at the Trump Soho

-You'll be walking a lot, so a massage is totally necessary.
-The Spa at the Trump Soho has a lovely couple's treatment room and an authentic Turkish hammam with gorgeous mosaic-tiled walls.
+You'll be walking a ton, so a massage is totally necessary.
+The Spa at the Trump SoHo has a lovely couple's treatment room and an authentic Turkish hammam with gorgeous mosaic-tiled walls.
 You'll lie on a heated slab of Calacatta marble and be buffed and polished with a traditional, handmade kese mitt.

 Where to Eat in New York City: Eataly

 In case you hadn't noticed, New Yorkers love Italian food.
 Hop a subway up to the Madison Park area.
 You can't miss Eataly—celebrity chef Mario Batali's mega-store of all Italian food, with a salumi-and-cheese counter, shelves filled with pasta of all shapes and sizes, restaurants that specialize in everything from vegetables to seafood, and even a gelato-and-coffee bar.

 What to See in New York City: The Highline